kakoytochelik/1cDriveTestHelper/README.en.md

     * `Language override`: sets the extension's interface language independently of VS Code's language (system/en/ru).
 Does not affect the display language of settings page and context menus (they are displayed in the VS Code interface language).
     * `Gherkin steps URL`: URL for loading the `steps.htm` file.
 Leave empty to use the file from the extension, or specify your own for dynamic updates.
     * `Auto collapse on open`: Automatically collapse `NestedScenarios` (`ВложенныеСценарии`) and `ScenarioParameters` (`ПараметрыСценария`) sections when opening a file.
+    * **Auto-fill on Save settings**:
+      * `Auto Replace Tabs with Spaces on Save`: Automatically replace tabs with spaces when saving YAML files (enabled by default).
+      * `Auto Fill Nested Scenarios on Save`: Automatically fill NestedScenarios section when saving YAML files (enabled by default).
+      * `Auto Fill Scenario Parameters on Save`: Automatically fill ScenarioParameters section when saving YAML files (enabled by default).
     * **Test email settings**:
       * `Email Address`: email address used in tests
       * `Email Password`: password for the email used in tests.
 For security purposes, it is set separately through a command, saved in VS Code's secure storage (`SecretStorage`).
 Can be removed from storage with a separate command.